njzhenghao/MUM-Entrance-Exam-Solution/README.md

 # MUM-Entrance-Exam-Solution
-Questiong is in the pdf file.
+Questions are in the pdf file.